 VFA-103 is our mainline squadron of F/A-18C drivers who train day in and day out on how to destroy key targets via deep strikes and act as key multirole assets within the fleet.
 In our implementation, the squadron is within Carrier Air Wing THREE and is stationed on CVN-77 George H. W. Bush.
 It is currently led by Lieutenant Commander J. “Misfit” Keene.

 Marine Fighter Attack Squadron 212 “Lancers” (VMFA-212)

 VMFA-212 is our marine squadron of F/A-18C drivers who specialize in the attack role within the F/A-18C.
 Due to the superfluous nature of Marine Naval Aviators, VMFA-212 is able to forward deploy with little to no infrastructure required and allow for even greater force projection in our combat theatres.
 In our implementation, the squadron is within Carrier Air Wing THREE and is stationed on CVN-77 George H. W. Bush.
-It is currently led by Major K. “Hook” Garcia.
+It is currently led by Lieutenant Colonel K. “Hook” Garcia.

 INTERESTED?
 CONNECT WITH US